acasta-yhliu/xgrid/README.md

 pip install xgrid
 ```

+## Test

+Invoke `python3 test.py` in the root folder to perform the test cases.

 ## Usage

 See document for more information.
 Let's start with a simple kernel, the element-wise multiplication of two grid: